-Following the tragic passing of legendary actor Gene Hackman, 95, and his wife, Betsy Arakawa-Hackman, 65, last month, questions loom over the future of his $80 million estate.
+Following the tragic passing of legendary actor Gene Hackman, 95, and his wife, Betsy Arakawa-Hackman, 65, in February, questions loom over the future of his $80 million estate.
 With uncertainty surrounding whether his three estranged children have any legal claim to his fortune, the estate’s fate remains unsettled.
 Until details of Hackman’s trust — if ever they come to light — are disclosed, no firm conclusions can be drawn.

 What is certain is that Hackman’s only surviving heirs are his three children from his first marriage to Faye Maltese: Christopher Allen Hackman, 65, Elizabeth Jean Hackman, 62, and Leslie Ann Hackman, 58.
 This may make them eligible to inherit, yet they are notably absent from the late actor’s will.